skullernet/q2pro-rerelease-dll/README.md

 # Port of Quake 2 re-release game source to Q2PRO

-Port of Quake 2 re-release game source designed to run with modified version of Q2PRO, with all KEX-specific APIs removed.
+Port of Quake 2 re-release game source designed to run with Q2PRO, with all KEX-specific APIs removed.
 The goal of this project is to make re-release single player campaign playable in Q2PRO.

 Although this game library uses game API version 3, it will *not* run on standard Quake 2 server, latest version of Q2PRO server and client is required!

-This is a work in progress, but it's quite playable already.
-It has been used to play through Call of the Machine episode and N64 campaign in Q2PRO without any major issues.
+All single player maps that come with Quake 2 re-release should work out of the box.
+Many community made maps should work too, but some are known to have bugs.

 ## Removed features